Sizeless/ReplicationPackage/README.md

 The _Search Flights_ API retrieves all flights for a given date, arrival airport and departure airport from a DynamoDB table using the DynamoDB GraphQL resolver.
 The _Create Charge_ API executes the _ChargeCard_ Lambda function, which wraps a call to the Stripe API.
 The _Create Booking_ API executes a step function workflow that reserves a seat on a flight, creates an unconfirmed booking, and attempts to collect the charge on the customer's credit card.
 This workflow includes the functions _ReserveBooking_, _CollectPayment_, _ConfirmBooking_, and _NotifyBooking_, which edit DynamoDB tables, manage calls to Stripe, and push a message to an SNS topic.
 The _IngestLoyalty_ function reads from this SNS topic to update the loyalty points in a DynamoDB table.
-Whenen the _Get Loyalty_ API is called, the function _GetLoyalty_ retrieves the relevant loyalty data from this DynamoDB table.
+When the _Get Loyalty_ API is called, the function _GetLoyalty_ retrieves the relevant loyalty data from this DynamoDB table.

 ### Changelog
 We have made the following changes to the original system:
 * As with any of the three case studies, we wrapped every function with the resource consumption metrics monitoring and generated a corresponding DynamoDB table for each function where the monitoring data is collected.
 * Configured step functions workflow as an express workflow to reduce execution cost
 * The Stripe API test mode has a concurrency limit of 25 requests.
 After contacting the support, we adapted the application to distribute the requests to the StripeAPI across multiple Stripe keys.
-* Reconfigured the Stripe integration to timeout and retry long-running requests, which significantly reduced the numberof failed requests.
+* Reconfigured the Stripe integration to timeout and retry long-running requests, which significantly reduced the number of failed requests.
 * We requested an increase of the Lambda concurrent executions service quota from the default of 1.000 to 5.000.
 * Implemented caching for SSM parameters to reduce the number of requests to the System Manager Parameter Store.
 * Enabled the higher throughput option of the System Manager Parameter Store.